 Judges are required to grant visitations rights to parents unless visitation would not be in the child’s best interests.
 The court may grant supervised visitation or may ban overnight visits if they believe it’s necessary.

-If you were accused of domestic violence or are a victim of domestic violence, it is vital to contact an experienced attorney at the Law Offices of William Edgar.
+If you were accused of domestic violence or are a victim of domestic violence, it is vital to contact an experienced attorney at the Edgar & Dow.
 We fight for the rights of our clients to ensure that they receive the best possible results for their case.
 We have been in the divorce and family law business for over 20 years, and our approach has been crafted to meet our client’s needs.
 Regardless of your situation, we are here to serve you and your family.

 Contact our Riverside domestic violence and child custody attorneys today for a free consultation at (888) 251-9618!